dOpensource/dsiprouter/docs/use-cases.rst

 6. Next you will enter the configurations for incoming by selecting the **Incoming** tab in the SIP Settings.
 Here you will enter the SIP settings for inbound calls.
 You will need:

 User Context: This is most often the account name or number your provider expects.
-In this example we named it "inbound calls".
+In this example we named it "inbound".
 The following User Details needs to be entered:

 ==================   ============